randomchars42/bioset/README.md

 bioset
 ======

-`bioset` is intended to save you from some dull tasks when dealing with raw data obtained e.g. from a measuring device.
+`bioset` is intended to help you working with sets of raw data.

+Working in a lab it is not uncommon to have a data set of raw values (because your measuring device spat it out) and you now need to somehow transform and organise the data so that you can work with it.

 Installation
 ------------